iMoneza/documentation/docs/resource-access-api-concepts.md

 The user token is a piece of data that’s passed between the Resource Access API, Access UI, and the consumer’s web browser.
 It’s also used by API clients (CMS plugins) that enforce server-side access control.
 This token identifies a user, the time the token was generated, and an HMAC token to prevent tampering.
 It’s used to manage authentication state over the wide range of servers, clients, and systems using iMoneza.

 The user token is designed to be transparent to end users.
 It can only be retrieved via the Access API, and is designed to be stored as a cookie.
+To ensure consistent usage between server-side and client-side access control mechanisms, the cookie storing the user token should always be named `iMonezaUT`.

 There are also temporary user tokens.
 These are single-use tokens that can also be used by the Access API to return resource access data.
 However, a temporary user token cannot be stored as a cookie, as it’s immediately invalidated after the first time it’s used.
 However, the one-time Temporary User Token will return a user token which can be stored.